kcraley/Dice-Game/README.md

 ### Rules

 You must guess what number the computer is going to roll.
-If you guess correctly, you win the game.
+If you guess correctly, you win the the round and a strike is removed.
 Otherwise, if you guess incorrectly, a strike is given and you can continue to guess.
 If you reach three strikes, the game is over.
 Guessing correctly will remove up to two of your strikes.
 Good luck!

 ## Playing Dice Game